Benito Carbone: Pursuing a career in England

 After leaving Saint-Christophe Vallée d'Aoste, Carbone, who was a highly rated young manager, revealed he had turned down three to four job offers to manage in Italy due to his wanting to pursue a management career in England.
-Carbone had also revealed that current Italy national football team manager Cesare Prandelli had endorsed Carbone to become a top manager.
+Carbone had also revealed that current Italy national team manager Cesare Prandelli had endorsed Carbone to become a top manager.

 After being linked with the managerial vacancy at Sheffield Wednesday in December 2013, Carbone proclaimed that he wanted to manage the club.
 On 10 January 2014, Carbone appeared on Sky Sports programme The Fantasy Football Club, presented by his ex-Aston Villa teammate Paul Merson, and revealed that he was still interested in the role.
 However, the club appointed caretaker manager Stuart Gray as full-time manager on 25 January, after a string of impressive results.

 Leeds United role

 In April 2014, Massimo Cellino announced he was giving Carbone the opportunity to help rebuild the academy at Leeds United, and Carbone joined the youth team set up at Thorp Arch as a sporting director.

 On 14 May 2014, Carbone announced on his official Twitter page that his job title was "Special Consultant to the board of directors for sport matters, including Facilities & Academy".
 The club confirmed Carbone's position at the club in a statement on the club's official website on 15 May, they confirmed that Carbone "will be involved with all football matters, including both the first team and the academy."
-On 11 July, owner Massimo Cellino revealed Carbone would also manage Leeds' Under 21 team.
+On 11 July, owner Cellino revealed Carbone would also manage Leeds' Under 21 team.
 Cellino announced Carbone's departure in an August 2014 press interview, citing "family reasons."